-Regarding individuals, Andorran IRPF sets forth two rules and a presumption to consider an individual as a tax resident in Andorra:
+Regarding individuals, the Andorran IRPF sets forth two rules and a presumption to consider an individual as a tax resident in Andorra:

-- (i) "Permanence test" applies when the individual stays for more than 183 days per calendar year in Andorra.
-Occasional absences shall be accounted to calculate the period of residence, except when individuals prove that they have their tax residence in another country. - In other words, in order to calculate the days in the Andorran territory, sporadic absences will be computed as time residing in Andorra unless the individual can prove that his tax residence is located in another country. - (ii) "Centre of economic interest test" applies when the main or central place of business of the individual is directly or indirectly located in Andorra.
+The "permanence test" applies when the individual stays in Andorra for more than 183 days per calendar year.
+Occasional absences shall be accounted for in calculating the period of residence, except when individuals prove that they have their tax residence in another country.

+- In other words, in order to calculate the length of stay in Andorran territory, sporadic absences will be computed as time residing in Andorra unless the individual can prove that his tax residence is located in another country. - The "centre of economic interest test" applies when the main or central place of business of the individual is directly or indirectly located in Andorra.

-Finally, unless there is a clear evidence demonstrating otherwise by the tax payer, the law presumes that if the husband or nonseparated spouse and dependent minor children reside in Andorra (presumption applicable), the individual will be considered as resident in such jurisdiction.
+Finally, unless there is clear evidence demonstrating otherwise by the tax payer, the law presumes that if the husband or non-separated spouse and dependent minor children reside in Andorra (presumption applicable), the individual will be considered as resident in such jurisdiction.

-Regarding legal entities, Andorran IS sets forth four different criteria to be considered as tax resident in Andorra:
+Regarding legal entities, the Andorran IS sets forth three different criteria to be considered as tax resident in Andorra:

-- If the company has been incorporated under Andorran legislation. - (ii) If the company has its registered offices in Andorran territory. - (iii) If the company has its centre of effective management in Andorra
+- If the company has been incorporated under Andorran legislation. - (ii) If the company has its registered offices in Andorran - (iii) If the company has its centre of effective management in